The Library’s diverse books fuel thoughtful dialogue

 As they choose readings for The Library’s Storytime sessions, staff have a wide range of books featuring a diversity of faces.

-“I would hope that the kids who come to Storytime now would see someone who looks like them and doesn’t look like them, and that would become the norm,” says Youth Services Administrator Hannah Killian.
+“I would hope that the kids who come to Storytime now would see someone who looks like them and doesn’t look like them, and that would become the norm,” says Youth Services Administrator Samantha Lowe.
 “It’s not that they wouldn’t see race, but they would grow up knowing there is a diversity of experiences they could appreciate and accept.”

 The Library’s inclusive collection didn’t happen by chance.